47chapters/letsgo/docs/tutorials/re-deploying-to-aws.md

 ## Re-deploying to AWS

-In this tutorial, you will re-deploy the LetsGo stack that you modified locally to AWS.
+In this tutorial, you will redeploy the LetsGo stack that you modified locally to AWS.
 Upon completion, the changes you made locally will be published and accessible in the cloud.

 This tutorial assumes you have already made and tested local modifications to your app as part of the [building and running locally](building-and-running-locally.md) tutorial.

 ### Build the Docker images

-Build the Docker images that include the local modifications you made in the web, api, or worker components:
+Build the Docker images that include the local modifications you made in the _web_, _API_, or _worker_ components:

 ```bash
 yarn buildx